jphellemons/DownloadYouTube/readme.md

 - Windows Vista (sp2) or higher

 ## License
-This code is based on parts with MIT and GPLv2 licenses
+This code is based on parts with MIT and GPLv2 licenses.
+Icon used is from [dakirby309](http://www.iconarchive.com/artist/dakirby309.html) and has a CC license. http://www.iconarchive.com/show/windows-8-metro-icons-by-dakirby309/Web-YouTube-Metro-icon.html

 ## Privacy
 Well, the source is open and no user data is stored.
 GDPR compliant etc. You can file issues and PR's